OlehVahurak/BetInsight_Engine/README.md

-# **Betflow: Real-time Sports Betting Analytics Platform**
+# **PlayStream: Real-time Sports Analytics Platform**

-Betflow is an end-to-end **data and analytics engineering platform** built to process and analyze **real-time sports data** at scale.
+PlayStream is an end-to-end **data and analytics engineering platform** built to process and analyze **real-time sports data** at scale.
 It combines modern streaming and batch technologies to deliver sub-second insights, historical analysis, and production-grade data models.

 ---